barbazul/1kfa/mod_guide_player.md

 Whenever your character attempts something risky, where the outcome is not certain, the GM calls for you to use your Deckahedron and "flip".

-First, the GM names the move you're attempting and which of your character's attributes -- Strength, Dexterity, or Intelligence -- you use to resolve the flip.
+In conversation with GM and the rest of the table, you'll decide what move (or moves) your character is triggering and which of your character's attributes -- Str, Dex, or Int -- will be used to resolve the flip.

     GM Note: The attributes used to resolve a move are listed at the top of each card.
 Sometimes a card gives the option of several